ibm-cloud-docs/discovery-data/backup.md

 ## Restoring Watson Discovery
 {: #wddata-restore}

-Perform the following steps to completely restore Watson Discovery:
+Perform the following steps to restore data in {{site.data.keyword.discovery-data_long}}:

   1. Ensure that the following services are running on your {{site.data.keyword.discovery-data_short}} instance.
     -  `Postgresql`